e-conomic/docker-pypi/README.md

 ## Server

-There are two Dockerfiles.
-One for running PyPI, and one for configuring user accounts.
+There are really two Dockerfiles.
+One for running PyPI, and one for authentication configuration.
 The PyPI container uses a read/write Docker volume for the Python packages (called `pypi`).
 This allows your packages to be persisted and shared across container instances.
 Authentication settings (user accounts) are kept in a separate volume (called `pypi-auth`) which is mounted read-only by the PyPI container.
-The purpose of the [`auth` container](auth) is to provide a container for configuring user accounts.
+The purpose of the [`auth` container](auth) is to set up a `pypi-auth` volume for use with [this container](Dockerfile).

 ### Authentication